iAmAndrewCarroll/401ops/lab/lab17.md

   - AWS should warn you with something like this:
     - Improve your instances’ security.
 Your security group, `class-17-vpc-security-group`, is open to the world.
 Your instances may be accessible from any IP address.
 We recommend that you update your security group rules to allow access from known IP addresses only.
 You can also open additional ports in your security group to facilitate access to the application or service you’re running, e.g., HTTP (80) for web servers.
   - Note: At this point you can test ping and SSH from Internet to this instance and it should work.

   - Is this a concern, or does it fit with the goals of your cloud architecture?
+    - This is a concern under normal circumstances but this is just a lab assignment so I'm not concerned about it.
+What delightfully glaring security holes we have here!

   - As a stretch goal, change the security group to only allow traffic from your computer’s public IP address.
 Re-attempt launching the EC2 instance and see if this warning is cleared.

 - Ubuntu Server 20.04 LTS (HVM), SSD Volume Type to `class-17-private-subnet`